fnugent24/fnugent24.github.io/_posts/2023-6-25-OOP-Units 7 and 8: Debugging and Data Structures.md

 **Queues** – including FIFO (first-in first-out) queues which are most akin to real life queues, LIFO (last-in, first-out) queues which are known as stacks – i.e. having a stack/pile of paper and getting the top-most paper at the top, and Priority queues where the most “important” items are returned first

 The article by Kuk et al. (2019) is an interesting read showing the importance of Python language in the field of **cybersecurity** – suggests that knowledge of Python can be a particularly useful advantage compared to other programming languages in cybersecurity as it emphasises usage of algorithm designs/data structures.

-Article has also led to me being (more) interested in the field of cybersecurity – potentially an area to research regarding what opportunities there are in this sector?
+The article has also led to me being (more) interested in the field of cybersecurity – potentially an area to research regarding what opportunities there are in this sector?

 #### Codio Polymorphism notes